 But in many cases what the biologist actually wants to know is: “Is this observed relationship between X and Y different than zero given that the animals have a (typically nonrandom) social network structure?”

 The traditional permutation approach to answer this question is to create a null model by permuting the nodes within the network while keeping the network structure the same, the so-called “node-label permutation test”.
 A mantel test is one example.
 Another is MRQAP (multiple regression quadratic assignment procedure) which allows for network regression with one or more predictor networks.
-The problem though is that if we use a node-label permutation test, we are back to assuming that the estimated association rates are a reliable estimate of the true association rates (or depending on the hypothesis we might be assuming that it reflects the true social affinities).
-These might be a valid assumption, but for many datasets we come across, they are not.
+The problem though is that if we use a node-label permutation test, we are back to assuming that the estimated association rates are a reliable estimate of the true association rates (or depending on the hypothesis, we might be assuming that it reflects the true social affinities).
+These might be a valid assumption, but for many if not most animal datasets, they are not.

 We sent the other team our manuscript for feedback.
 We realized we initially had some very different views on how to best do hypothesis testing with animal social networks.
-Note that this tolerance and difference of perspectives, and the subsequent convergence of ideas, is how and why science works!
+Note that this difference of perspectives and the subsequent convergence of ideas is how and why science works!

 In my opinion, using a permutation test rather than fitting the best possible model is a bit analogous to using a rank transformation to create a nonparametric test (like a Spearman’s correlation, Wilcoxon rank test, or Mann-Whitney U test) rather than fitting a more sophisticated model to data with say a very zero-inflated, very highly skewed, and very non-normal error distribution.
 Some will say ranking the data is a lame hack and completely outdated.
 But for the purposes of simply testing a null hypothesis (a difference or correlation), it can get the job done, and for the statistically unsavvy biologist, it is easier to understand and use correctly than fitting more complex models (e.g. a zero-inflated negative binomial model).
-But this might just be a case of perspective: to other people, it is the permutation tests that is the more difficult to understand approach.
-So maybe this just comes down to difference in each of our background, or our ways of thinking, in terms of which approach is more intuitive.
+But this might just be a case of perspective.
+To other people, it is the permutation tests that are more difficult to understand and implement.
+So maybe this difference in which approach is more intuitive to each of us comes down to differences in each of our backgrounds or our ways of thinking.

 I am mostly convinced of the basic argument by Hart et al. that we should eventually move more towards better model-fitting with network data.
 Permutation-based null models have clear limitations because they are used to test null hypotheses, rather than to generate models of what we think is actually going on.
 However, the Hart et al. paper again doesn’t discuss the issue of nuisance effects at the level of the observation data distorting the observed social networks, which Damien and I think is a major problem.
 This is not a fault, flaw, or oversight in the Hart et al. paper, because it also makes sense to ignore this issue here and view the reliability of the network as a completely different problem than analyzing the network itself.
 Models for analyzing network data can assume the networks are reliable, just as fitting any other statistical model assumes that those data are reliable.

-Despite all their many dangerous limitations, I also think there are important uses for p-values (at least until we all convert to Bayesian inference).
-As Damien has pointed out to me it’s not Bayesian inference that will solve the problem I’ve described above, but rather we would all need to become experts at modelling the process of data collection rather than the summary network.
+Despite all their many dangerous limitations, I also think there are important uses for p-values (at least until we all switch to a norm of using Bayesian inference).
+However, it’s not Bayesian inference that will solve the problem described above, rather we all need to become experts at modelling the process of data collection rather than the summary network.

 In response to these papers and discussions about frequentist vs Bayesian inference, I finally began reading a number of Bayesian books I had acquired on my shelf.
 Dan Franks especially recommended “Statistical Rethinking” by Richard McElreath.
 This book is really a whole course on Bayesian inference and it is accompanied by an R package and the all the course lectures are available on youtube.
 It’s really good.
 So I’ve decided I’m learning Bayesian inference.
 Given how busy I am, this process might take me a few years.